 About the Program

 The Sex Therapy Certificate (STC) program is offered twice a year: Spring & Fall.
 Applications for the Spring cohort typically open in September and applications for the Fall typically open in April.
-STC is delivered in two components: (1) in-person or online live synchronous learning via Zoom and (2) self-paced online learning.
+STC is delivered in two components: (One) in-person or online live synchronous learning via Zoom and (Two) self-paced online learning.
 Participants meet in San Francisco or on Zoom across multiple weekends for a total of 75 hours of in-person/online live synchronous training.
 Upon completion of the in-person/virtual weekends, students will have one additional full year to complete the remaining 90 hours of self-paced online coursework, for a total of 165 hours.
 Upon completion of the virtual weekends, students will receive a digital certificate of completion through Accredible, along with a BBS Continuing Education Certificate for completed hours upon request.

 This certificate is designed as additional training for counseling professionals who are licensed, are license eligible, or who have completed their coursework to become license eligible.
 Types of professionals for whom this program applies include: